 When you have finished your research and feel comfortable that you are doing the right thing, prepare a business plan to outline in detail the start up of your new business.
 Gather together the money you need and get the equipment, people, and other things you need to start.
 When all this is in place, start.
 BUT NOT BEFORE!

 When you will reach cash break-even is a judgment call by you based on what you know about your business and like-type businesses.
-If you are going to err…err on the side of conservatism.
-It will be far better to have too big a pot of operating money than to run out of operating money.
+If you are going to err on the side of conservatism, it will be far better to have too big a pot of operating money than to run out of operating money.

-A majority of TVCC SBDC services are geared specifically towards those challenges faced by existing businesses – management reorganization, redesigning a business or marketing plan, financing an expansion, technical assistance… and many more.
+A majority of Trinity Valley SBDC services are geared specifically towards challenges faced by existing businesses i.e. management reorganization, redesigning a business or marketing plan, financing an expansion, technical assistance and more.

 There is no charge for SBDC business advising.
 Occasionally there are minimal fees required for the training courses that are offered.